 When you board an Amtrak train, your attendant will usually greet you before you step onto the train.
 If you board late at night, the conductor or another car attendant may welcome you instead.

-Once you are settled in, the attendant will come to your room to explain everything and answer any questions.
-They will likely check on you in the morning if you are boarding overnight.
+Once you’ve settled in, the attendant will visit your room to explain everything and address any questions you may have.
+If you’re boarding overnight, they will likely check on you in the morning.

 During your journey, the attendant will prepare your room for either day or night use, assist with luggage if able, and ensure the sleeper car is clean.
 They can also deliver meals to your room and share information about meal times and other train details.